 M. Sudhir Selvaraj is a Majumdar Scholar at the King's India Institute where his research focuses on violence against Christians in India.
-He obtained his MA in International Relations from the Department of War Studies at King's College London and his BA from Concordia College, Minnesota with a double major in Political Science and Global Studies and a minor in Business.
+He obtained his MA in International Relations from the Department of War Studies at King's and his BA from Concordia College, Minnesota, with a double major in Political Science and Global Studies and a minor in Business.

-He co-edited a volume title 'Revisioning Paradigms: Essays in Honour of David Selvaraj' (Visthar Publications, 2015)
+He co-edited a volume title 'Revisioning paradigms: Essays in honour of David Selvaraj' (Visthar Publications, 2015)

-Thesis title: 'Forms of Violence Against Christians in India: The 2008 Church Attacks in Karnataka'
+Thesis title: 'Forms of violence against Christians in India: The 2008 church attacks in Karnataka'

-In addition to recognising three forms of violence, Direct, Structural and Cultural, Galtung’s typology also provides a causal relationship between the three.
+In addition to recognising three forms of violence (direct, structural and cultural), Galtung’s typology also provides a causal relationship between the three.
 This project will make an important contribution to the study of violence in India by shifting the focus away from Hindu-Muslim contentions and by studying in detail, for the first time, the state of Karnataka.
-Using Karnataka as a case study where Galtung’s framework will be tested and extended, this research will entail collecting detailed empirical data in the form of reports, newspaper articles and interviews.
+Using Karnataka as a case study, where Galtung’s framework will be tested and extended, this research will entail collecting detailed empirical data in the form of reports, newspaper articles and interviews.

 See Sudhir's research profile